-The red gurnard look quite unlike other fishes.
+Red gurnard look quite unlike other fishes.
 The eyes are set high on the large head, the mouth has only small fine teeth, and the body is long, tapering towards the tail.
 Most notable of all the red gurnard has a bright orange body colouring and distinctive large pectoral fins.
-These being blue green in colour with a blue fringe, together with a large dark spot within which are smaller white spots.
+These being blue-green in colour with a blue fringe, together with a large dark spot within which are smaller white spots.
 The head and gill plates are armoured to protect the fish from struggling prey.

 Red gurnard are the most common of the species found in New Zealand waters.
 The others are: the similar looking but smaller scaly gurnard, the spotted gurnard, and the yellow spotted gurnard.
 These other gurnard species are generally smaller and confined to deeper offshore grounds.

-This species are more numerous north of the Canterbury Bight.
+Gurnard are more numerous north of the Canterbury Bight.
 They are particularly plentiful in North Island harbours over summer.
 The Kaipara Harbour on the West Coast north of Auckland is perhaps one of New Zealand’s best-known areas for gurnard fishing.

-Some beaches around New Zealand fish well for gurnard whilst at others it is rare for surfcasters to catch them.
+For surfcasters some beaches around New Zealand fish well for gurnard whilst at other beaches, it is rare for surfcasters to catch them.
 Use 3/0 to 6/0 size hooks.
 The important thing is to keep the barb well exposed clear of the bait.
 Gurnard have large mouths for their size.
 They suck the bait in so watch your rod tip and be ready to strike.
 Also, keep your baits on the small side when targeting gurnard.
-They will be feeding on the bottom using their snout and feelers to probe the bottom for food.
+They will be feeding on the bottom using their snout and feelers to probe for food.

-Gurnard are hopeless fighters.
+They are poor fighters.
 Their main attraction for anglers is their good eating quality.
 When removing them from the hook and filleting watch out for the very sharp spines at the rear of the gill plates which will easily pierce deep into your hands if handled carelessly.
 It is important to remove the row of small bones from each fillet before cooking.
-With that done gurnard are one of the best fishes to eat having firm pink flesh.
+They are easy to fillet.
+Gurnard are one of the best eating fishes having firm pink flesh.